 - Edit for common punctuation errors

-Writers do themselves a great favor by learning to understand punctuation conceptually and fundamentally, as follows:
+Writers do themselves a great favor by learning to understand punctuation conceptually, as follows:

 A comma is a separator.
 Therefore, when you use one you should identify why the material is worthy of separation.
 Common reasons include that you used a transition word or phrase that creates a natural pause; you wrote a lengthy, complex sentence with multiple subjects and verbs; and that you supplied a list of three or more related items or phrases in a row.